Pet Insurance

 Does Pet Insurance Cover Routine Care (Vaccines, Medications, Etc.)?

 Pet insurance plans don’t cover routine care; only pet wellness plans cover eligible routine care items.
-If you want a portion of your dog’s flea or heartworm prevention medication, vaccines, and other wellness items reimbursed, purchasing a wellness plan is your best option.
+If you want a portion of your dog’s flea or heartworm prevention medication, vaccines, and other wellness items to be reimbursements, purchasing a wellness plan is your best option.

-This is something that many policyholders expect their pet insurance policies to cover because their human health insurance may cover 100% of their annual wellness visit.
+This is something that many policyholders expect their pet insurance policies to cover because their human health insurance may cover 100% of their annual wellness exams.

 Most pet insurance companies don’t cover diseases that are preventable through vaccines or prophylactic medicine.
 So if your dog were to be diagnosed with heartworm, pet insurance most likely wouldn’t cover any heartworm treatment because there is preventative medication that is recommended as standard pet owner care.